floooh/sokol-samples/README.md

 ### To build for Android:

-There are no "standalone" samples for Android, but the sokol_app.h samples can be built for Android.
-Plug you Android device into your computer, and then:
+Plug an Android device into your computer, and then:

 ```
 > cd ~/scratch/sokol-samples